Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 Existing Treatment Options for PFAS Contaminated Waters

 The selection of an appropriate treatment method requires careful considerations based on the specific water chemistry, contaminant removals and the required quality of the treated water.
-In industrial wastewater treatment, the water composition is more complex than that of the “clean” drinking water and comprises co-contaminants besides PFAS.
-The presence of co-contaminants will impact the method selection, the treatment system sizing and the eventual costs.
-For example, landfill leachate has co-contaminants of organics, inorganics and volatiles, in addition to PFAS, requiring removal.
+In industrial wastewater treatment, the water composition is more complex than that of “clean” drinking water and includes co-contaminants besides PFAS.
+The presence of co-contaminants will impact the selection of a method, the treatment system sizing and the eventual costs.
+For example, landfill leachate has co-contaminants of organics, inorganics and volatiles, in requiring removal in addition to PFAS and to varying degrees.

 The pros and cons for the three industrialized PFAS removal methods are summarized in the below table.